Recycled Village of Gingerbread Houses

 Children love making homemade Christmas ornaments to add to their tree every year.
-The Recycled Village of Gingerbread House are simply and fun and No sugar sweets involved.
+The Recycle Village of Gingerbread House are simply and fun and No sugar sweets involved.

 What you will need: